-In our previous case study, we explored how a boutique financial consultancy in Singapore transitioned from a “traditional” long-term space to a private office suite in a luxury coworking space.
+In our previous case study, we explored how a boutique financial consultancy in Singapore transitioned from a traditional office space to a private office suite in a luxury coworking space.
 Now, consider a company who did just the opposite.
 Despite the flexibility and cost-effectiveness that coworking can provide, there’s a good case for long-term office space.

 Dubbed as “traditional” office spaces, a long-term space can take a variety of forms in Singapore: be it a space in a high-quality office building (Grade A or B), a shophouse office space, or a high-tech industrial office, among other options.
 In this case study, we walk you through the journey of Hummingbird, an MAS-regulated FinTech darling, that moved from a coworking space to a shophouse space.
 They originally loved their coworking space because of its collaborative atmosphere, open setup, and beautiful design that complemented their brand aesthetic.
 Nonetheless, they encountered issues when it came to privacy.

 Hummingbird is a startup that grew very quickly to become a darling of the FinTech industry.
 They expanded to Singapore to establish their Asia headquarters with a nimble sales team of 15.
 It made sense for them to choose flexible space to set up quickly, keep costs low and build awareness in the local FinTech community.

 Despite the great perks of coworking, the appeal of coworking waned as the Hummingbird team grew and the MAS privacy requirement became a priority.
 As the popularity of the company increased, they also got distracted and frustrated by other members literally knocking on their door with resumes, cover letters, and business cards in hand!